 IFC is a leading financier of clean and efficient energy for developing countries and a top issuer of green bonds supporting climate-smart projects in emerging markets.
-It has explicitly tracked its climate-related financing since fiscal 2005, has measured the greenhouse gas (GHG) emissions of its investment portfolio since fiscal 2010.
+It has explicitly tracked its climate-related financing since fiscal year 2005 and has measured the greenhouse gas (GHG) emissions of its investment portfolio since fiscal year 2010.

-To qualify as climate-related, IFC projects must either: (a) reduce emissions of greenhouse gases into the atmosphere; (b) remove greenhouse gases from the atmosphere; or (c) improve resilience against climate change risks.
+To qualify as climate-related, IFC projects must be coherent with the IFC Definitions and Metrics for Climate-Related Activities.
+Climate related projects either: (a) reduce emissions of greenhouse gases into the atmosphere; (b) remove greenhouse gases from the atmosphere; or (c) improve resilience against climate change risks.

 Often, an entire IFC project can be defined as climate-related or climate-smart.
 But in some cases, the climate-related component will be a smaller part of a larger project.
 For tracking and reporting purposes, the climate-related components of IFC projects are measured as a pro-rata share of the financing provided.
 This helps quantify the share of IFC’s investments going beyond “business as usual” to address and respond to climate change – in addition to the development impact of the projects.

-IFC has set a goal for 20 percent of its long-term financing to be climate-related by fiscal 2015.
+IFC has set a goal for 28 percent of its long-term own account financing to be climate-related by fiscal year 2020 and has approved its Climate Implementation Plan to 2020.

 The emissions impact of IFC’s portfolio is measured project-by-project and across the business – including real sector investments, advisory services and initiatives through financial intermediaries.

-In fiscal 2013, IFC’s commitments reduced 6 million metric tons of greenhouse gas emissions.
-This is equivalent to taking more than 1 million cars off the road or recycling more than 2 million tons of waste.
+IFC’s commitments along fiscal years 2014 - 2016, represented greenhouse gas emissions reductions of 73.5 million metric tons per year.
+This is equivalent to taking 26.7 million cars off the road or recycling more than 23.38 million tons of waste.